The flu in a nutshell

 Who is at risk?

-- heart diseases (such as heart failure);
+- heart conditions (such as heart failure);

-- kidney diseases;
+- chronic kidney disease;

-- liver diseases (such as hepatitis);
+- liver disease (such as hepatitis);

 - neurological conditions (such as Parkinson’s disease or motor neurone disease);